Brave New World: Plot

-Jaded with his new life, John moves to an abandoned hilltop lighthouse, near the village of Puttenham, where he intends to adopt a solitary ascetic lifestyle in order to purify himself of civilization, practising self-flagellation.
+Jaded with his new life, John moves to an abandoned hilltop lighthouse, near the village of Puttenham, where he intends to adopt a solitary ascetic lifestyle in order to purify himself of civilisation, practising self-flagellation.
 This draws reporters and eventually hundreds of amazed sightseers, hoping to witness his bizarre behaviour.

-For a while it seems that John might be left alone, after the public's attention is drawn to other diversions, but a documentary maker has secretly filmed John's self-flagellation from a distance, and when released the documentary causes an international sensation.
+For a while, it seems that John might be left alone, after the public's attention is drawn to other diversions, but a documentary-maker has secretly filmed John's self-flagellation from a distance, and when released, the documentary causes an international sensation.
 Helicopters arrive with more journalists.
 Crowds of people descend on John's retreat, demanding that he perform his whipping ritual for them.
 From one helicopter a young woman emerges who is implied to be Lenina.
 John, at the sight of a woman he both adores and loathes, whips at her in a fury and then turns the whip on himself, exciting the crowd, whose wild behaviour transforms into a soma-fuelled orgy.
-The next morning John awakes on the ground and is consumed by remorse over his participation in the night's events.
+The next morning, John awakes on the ground and is consumed by remorse over his participation in the orgy.

-That evening, a swarm of helicopters appears on the horizon, the story of last night's orgy having been in all the papers.
+That evening, a swarm of helicopters appear on the horizon, with the story of last night's orgy having been in all the newspapers.
 The first onlookers and reporters to arrive find that John is dead, having hanged himself.

 Characters

 Bernard Marx, a sleep-learning specialist at the Central London Hatchery and Conditioning Centre.
 Although Bernard is an Alpha-Plus (the upper class of the society), he is a misfit.
 He is unusually short for an Alpha; an alleged accident with alcohol in Bernard's blood-surrogate before his decanting has left him slightly stunted.
-Bernard's independence of mind stems more from his inferiority complex and depressive nature than from any depth of philosophical conviction.
 Unlike his fellow utopians, Bernard is often angry, resentful, and jealous.
 At times, he is also cowardly and hypocritical.
 His conditioning is clearly incomplete.
-He doesn't enjoy communal sports, solidarity services, or promiscuous sex.
-He doesn't even get much joy out of soma.
-Bernard is in love with Lenina but he doesn't like her sleeping with other men, even though "everyone belongs to everyone else".
+He does not enjoy communal sports, solidarity services, or promiscuous sex.
+He does not particularly enjoy soma.
+Bernard is in love with Lenina and does not like her sleeping with other men, even though "everyone belongs to everyone else".
 Bernard's triumphant return to utopian civilisation with John the Savage from the Reservation precipitates the downfall of the Director, who had been planning to exile him.
 Bernard's triumph is short-lived; he is ultimately banished to an island for his non-conformist behaviour.